 Gap+ users also have access to real-time authentic social media content posted by other shoppers.
 The content posted on social is then made shoppable directly in the app — with the earned discounts that come with being a Gap+ member automatically incorporated.
 When 79 percent of people say user-generated content highly impacts their purchasing decisions, featuring this content in the loyalty app is guaranteed to drive conversions.

 Gap will leverage the data it gathers from users interactions on the personalized content in the mobile app to influence decisions they make in their brick-and-mortar stores.

-Chubbies leverages a loyalty program that scales
+Chubbies leverage a loyalty program that scales

-Direct-to-consumer (DTC) retail brand Chubbies, who began with a focus on (very) short pairs of shorts and has now expanded into swimsuits, tops, outerwear and more has created a loyalty program that is now recognizable as its own community.
+Direct-to-consumer (DTC) retail brand Chubbies, who began with a focus on (very) short pairs of shorts and has now expanded into swimsuits, tops, outerwear and more has created a loyalty program that is now recognized as its own community.

 Chubbies’ rewards program is a points-based system, but the brand makes it extremely easy to earn a whole lot of points.
 Just by being a member and engaging with the brand on social or having a birthday, customers earn hundreds of points that are immediately redeemable.

 One of the most important elements of Chubbies’ loyalty program that sets it apart is the brand’s acute understanding of its customer base.
 With unique customer personas built out, the brand creates content that speaks directly to a very receptive audience, and the prizes loyalty members can redeem their points for are no exception.
 Blankets, coolers, beanies — these are prizes that provide what the customers want: comfort.